Gastric Sleeve Weight Loss Calculator

 The word bariatric refers to things related to the treatment of obesity.
 It follows that a bariatric patient is an obese person whose body mass index (BMI) exceeds 30.
 However, in practice, it's mostly used to refer to morbidly obese individuals with a BMI over 40.

 Why is there a specific name for these patients?
 Well, it's primarily meant to address the fact that obese patients may have slightly different needs that the hospital needs to account for.
 For example,.
 Ensuring that the clinic is adequately equipped (e.g., has bariatric beds available) and staffed is crucial to providing proper care.

 Since obesity yields an increased risk of some health conditions, patients may be additionally monitored by doctors - which is great, considering that an early diagnosis can save a life.
 The only thing better than prompt detection is prevention, which brings us to the following question: Do I qualify for a gastric sleeve (or other bariatric surgery)?

 Do I qualify for the gastric sleeve?
 BMI for weight loss surgery

 Not everyone can undergo bariatric surgery, especially if they don't wish to pay for it out of their own pockets.
 What if you decided this option was for you after seeing bariatric weight loss charts or someone's gastric sleeve results?
 How do you know you're eligible?
-Well, although each case is unique, there are a few indicators that you may qualify for gastric sleeve:
+Well, although each case is unique, there are a few indicators that you may qualify for a gastric sleeve:

 You need to have the right BMI for weight loss surgery - you can check yours with the BMI calculator.
 This is usually above 40, or 35 if you have an obesity-related condition that might improve with weight loss, such as: